Live From EuropeSaturday, July 4

 Kladrubská škola chovu koní a jezdectví hledá ředitele, zájemci se mohou hlásit do konce června Pardubický kraj hledá nástupce dosavadní ředitelky Střední školy chovu koní a jezdectví v Kladrubech nad Labem Lenky Gotthardové.
 Ta rezignovala na funkci po nedávné školní inspekci, která ve škole odhalila nedostatky v řízení, komunikaci a vedení teoretické výuky.

-irozhlas.cz · about 6 hours ago
+irozhlas.cz · 20 days ago

 Live From Europe